bcdev/doors-recipes/README.md

 The single parameter is an optional output path you might indicate to where the documents shall be written.
 If omitted, they are written to the docgen folder.

+`dockerimage` contains a shell script and a dockerfile from which an image for a doors server can be built.
+It contains versions of xcube, xcube-cmems, geodb, geodb-places, and vdc-places.
+Always check the latest tag pushed to the quay.io and then increment the version tag for the new image by providing it as a script argument.

+set `ARG CACHE_ID=1` or any random number if you want to break the cache because you want fresh code from GitHub repo.